When your furnace won’t start, doing your own furnace repair in Holdrege, Nebraska, can feel overwhelming.

 If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before getting in touch with an HVAC professional.

 If you find you need help from a heating and cooling expert and live in Holdrege, Durable Service can provide assistance to you.
 We can repair most types of heating systems and also provide emergency furnace repair.

 If it’s time for a new heating system, we also do furnace installation.

 While you’re chatting with us, think over a routine furnace maintenance plan that might help you avoid repairs in the future.
 We can tell you how frequently your furnace should be inspected by one of our Certified Pros.

 Use our easy guide below to get to work on troubleshooting your furnace.
 Most of these steps don’t require mechanical know-how.

 Furnace Repair Checklist

-If you use a smart thermostat—for example one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
-Refer to the manufacturer’s website for support.
-If you aren’t able to get your Wi-Fi thermostat to operate, contact us at 308-995-8177 for heating and cooling service.
+If you have a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
+Refer to the manufacturer’s website for help.
+If you still can’t get your Wi-Fi thermostat to work, call us at 308-995-8177 for heating and cooling service.

-- With one hand, steadily switch the breaker to the “on” position.
-If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with an expert from Durable Service at 308-995-8177 right away.
+Using one hand, firmly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Durable Service at 308-995-8177 right away.